Transient and Stable Transfection

 - Reduce or eliminate antibiotics in the growth media

 - Reduce serum concentration in cell growing medium during transfection

-- Don’t add selection antibiotic too early, at least 72-96 hours required to allow cells to recover after transfection
+- Don’t add selection antibiotic too early, at least wait the 72-96 hours required to allow cells to recover after transfection

 Development of stable cell lines by Altogen Biosystems:

 There are several different options for engineering stable expression of exogenous genes in cultured cells.
 The choices made can be made easier by consultation with Altogen Biosystems scientists (please contact us at firstname.lastname@example.org).

 Production of protein or expression of regulatory RNA (i.e. miRNA, shRNA):